lodauria/IoT_Group_Project/Evaluation.md

 ## Devices Performance

   -**Camera:** the performence of the camera will be evaluated by the  capablility of capturing clear images and  water-proof limits  and resistance to wheather conditions

   -**oil spil sensor** : the performence of this Sensor sould be evaluated by detecting  precisely the ratio of floating oil in the marina

   -**boat detection** :should detect the presence of boat

   -**screens**
+  -**Dock Led:** this led should indicate if the place is busy or free